Different travel routes for Rajasthan – Delhi – Agra

 You can time your Rajasthan trip to coincide with one of the many festivals that are celebrated in Rajasthan and India.
 Here is a list of a few festivals:

-Sometime between end October and end November, Diwali is celebrated.
+Sometime between end October and early to mid November, Diwali is celebrated.
 The exact dates change from year to year.
 Diwali is celebrated across most of India, especially with much more gusto in North India and Rajasthan.
 No matter where you are in Rajasthan during Diwali you will see the festivities all around.
-The general mode is festive.
+The general mood is festive.

-Note – Noise and air pollution is elated during Diwali and it is a busy time for Indians to travel, so book in advance.
+Note – Noise and air pollution are elated during Diwali and it is a busy time for Indians to travel, so book in advance.

-Holi (the festival of colours) – If you are willing to brave the onslaught of colors and a street party, plan a trip in March to coincide with the festival of Holi.
+Holi (the festival of colours) – If you are willing to brave the onslaught of colours and a street party, plan a trip in March to coincide with the festival of Holi.
 Pushkar is the best town to celebrate Holi.

-Note – the colours can be toxic and people are inebriated on the streets so one should be careful while traveling.
+Note – the colours can be toxic and people are inebriated on the streets so one should be careful while travelling.
 However, if you are at a hotel with many tourists that organize a holi party you would get to participate in the festivities and still be safe.

 The camel and cattle fair of Pushkar is another interesting festival one can include during their trip to Rajasthan.
 The celebrations are spread across a week.
-The first five days are most active and interesting.
+The first 5 days are the most active and interesting.
 The celebrations are restricted to only Pushkar and it is advisable to book well in advance.

 Jodhpur and Jaisalmer have music festivals each year.
 The exact dates change each year.
-The Rajasthan International Folk Festival in Jodhpur, takes place in the month of October.
+The Rajasthan International Folk Festival in Jodhpur takes place in the month of October.
 And, in Jaisalmer in the month of February each year.
 If you can plan in advance as there’s nothing like planning your Rajasthan trip around a festival.